JonasRademacker/RooStatsWorkbook/docs/source/statisticaltests.rst

 .. [#] To facilitate the distinction between symbolic constant expressions (a known background) and symbolic parameters (an unknown background) all constant symbols are marked with a tilde: i.e. :math:`\tilde{a}` is constant expression, whereas :math:`a` is a parameter.

-.. [#] An notable example of a distribution that has no well-defined mean or variance is the non-relativistic Breit-Wigner distribution.
+.. [#] An notable example of a distribution that has no well-defined variance is the non-relativistic Breit-Wigner distribution.

 Statistical inference with nuisance parameters